Pepper spray to be used in young offender institutions from this summer

 Inmates have been using “everyday pieces of plastic” as weapons, such as cutlery and screws taken out of furniture, a senior youth custody source said.

-In one incident at Werrington, a female staff member resorted to “using her body as a human shield” to protect an inmate being targeted in a group attack in the courtyard, a separate senior source said.
+In one incident, a female staff member resorted to “using her body as a human shield” to protect an inmate being targeted in a group attack in the courtyard, a separate senior source said.

 Justice minister Sir Nic Dakin said: “This government inherited a criminal justice system in crisis.
 The unacceptable levels of violence faced by our brave frontline officers in young offender institutions is yet another symptom of that.